 Four SMART Approach flight paths currently operate at Auckland Airport, two from the north and two from the south.
 Figure 7 (below) shows the SMART Approach flight paths.
-Green X23A descends from the north to Runway 23L.
-Red Y23 descends from the south to Runway 23L.
-Blue X05A descends from the north to Runway 05R.
-Black Y05 approaches Runway 05R from the south.
+Green X23A approaches Runway 23L from the north and Red Y23 approaches Runway 23L from the south.
+Blue X05A approaches Runway 05R from the north and Black Y05 approaches Runway 05R from the south.